 Then, double-strain the mix into a freezer-safe vessel, let it cool down, and strain again.

 For the chai half and half, let two bags of chai tea sit overnight in 8oz (250ml) half n half. -it should be about 8h.

 To make the cold brew syrup, use equal parts cold brew concentrate and brown sugar.
-Heat up the mix until the sugar is fully dissolved and double strain into a glass or bottle.
+Heat the mix until the sugar is fully dissolved, then double-strain into a glass or bottle.